relativehysteria/siren/README.md

-Create two files -- `APPLICATION_ID` and `TOKEN` -- in the root directory of this bot.
-Put your application id and your token into them.
+Create a file -- `TOKEN` -- in the root directory of this bot and put your token into it.

 Requires dy-cord and pynacl.